Providing all the support for students aspiring to pursue education in the United States.

 English Exams for VisaScreen are required for health care workers seeking TN status, H-1B visas and green cards through their employment.

-Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after he or she fulfills the requirements established by Congress in the Immigration and Nationality Act (INA).
+Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after he or she fulfils the requirements established by Congress in the Immigration and Nationality Act (INA).

-The civics test is an oral test and the USCIS Officer will ask the applicant up to 10 of the 100 civics questions.
-An applicant must answer at least 6 out of 10 questions correctly to pass the civics portion of the naturalization test.
+The civics test is an oral test and the USCIS Officer will ask the applicant nearly 10 to 100 civics questions.
+An applicant has to answer at least 6 out of 10 questions correctly in order to pass the civics portion of the naturalization test.